 This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
 Avoiding emergency medical situations is one way to measure the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue that this is a reliable measure of a facility's rehabilitation performance.
+This indicates the percent of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Graham Hospital AssociationAcute Care Hospitals 1.96 miles away210 West Walnut Street Canton Illinois 61520Voluntary non-profit - Private(309) 647-5240